nccshecodes/shecodes-2020/src/posts/2018-07-23/tinker-tailor-first-time-conference-speaker.md

 ---
-title: Tinker, Tailor, First Time Conference Speaker
 date: '2018-07-23'
-excerpt: >
-  I've broken my fear of being a first time conference speaker delivering a tech talk at FullStack London.
-Although I didn’t want to do this, I knew that at some point I would have to.
-Back when I was tinkering with code, learning from home, I wanted to find role models of people doing the same.
-Did older women successfully retrain and move across into tech?
 featureImage: src/posts/2018-07-23/designer-to-developer-tech-talk-FullStack18-London.jpg
-featureImageAlt: ""
+featureImageAlt: "Me standing in front of a podium giving a talk at Fullstack London."
-metaDesc: I've broken my fear of being a first time conference speaker delivering a tech talk at FullStack London.
-Although I didn’t want to do this, I knew that at some point I would have to.
-Back when I was tinkering with code, learning from home, I wanted to find role models of people doing the same.
-Did older women successfully retrain and move across into tech?
+metaDesc: I've broken my fear of conference speaking delivering a tech talk at FullStack London.
+Although I didn’t want to do this, I knew at some point I'd have to.
 metaTitle: Tinker, Tailor, Conference Speaker
+socialImage: designer-to-developer-tech-talk-FullStack18-London
 tags:
+  - events
   - level up
   - public speaking
+title: Tinker, Tailor, first time Conference Speaker
 ---

 ## Who thought this was a good idea?